favila/crinkle/README.md

 * Keep props object opaque (instead of plain JS objects wth reserved "key", "ref", and "children" properties) as much as possible.
-This is to allow using immutable data structures directly as props.
+This is to allow using immutable data structures directly as props without wrappers.
 * Allow using normal CLJS functions as render functions (instead of requiring property access on its props arguments or wrapping in a function or React.Component).